smaffer/vgax/README.md

 ## Video

 The library implement a 120x60px framebuffer where each pixel is stored as 2 bits (4 colors).
-The framebuffer is store inside SRAM and require 1800 free bytes.
-Your program cannot use more than 200 bytes so be carefull.
+The framebuffer is stored inside SRAM and require 1800 bytes.
+Your programs cannot use more than 200 bytes so be carefull!
 If you want, you can use another Arduino UNO to drive the one that use VGAX library.

 VGAX framebuffer use 2bit for each pixel.
-Inside each byte are stored 4 pixels, packed in this order: leftmost pixel is in the highest 2bits, rightmost pixel are on the lowest 2bits:
+Inside each byte are stored 4 pixels, packed in this order: leftmost pixel is in the highest 2bits, rightmost pixel is  on the lowest 2bits:

 ![framebuffer.png](docs/framebuffer.png)